awalindeep/Kickstarter-analysis-test/README.md

 ![Whisker Plot](data-1-5-4-labeled-dots.png)

 *   From these plots, we can see that the mean campaign goal is around £4,000.
 This is outside of the range of outliers for amount pledged, so Louise should probably try to get her play produced for less than £4,000.
 Half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged.

+# An Analysis of Campaigns Based on Launch dates

+## Performing data analysis on Croudfunding Projects to uncover trends based on Launch dates and funding goals.

+## Overview of Project

+### Louise wants to start a crowdfunding campaign to help fund her play "FEVER".
+She estimated a Budget of over $10,000 and is hestant to jump into her first fundraising campaign.
+She is looking for help to Organize, Sort and analyze crowdfunding data to determine specific factors that make projects campaign successful.
+We will be performing data analysis on crowd funding projects to uncover any hidden trends and provide insights and set her campaign to mirror other successful campaings in same category.

+## Purpose of Project

+### Purpose of this Project is to find out how different campaigns fared in relation to their launch date and their funding goals untilizing available kickstarter data.

 ### Analysis of Outcomes Based on Launch Date